henrik/thepugautomatic.com-eleventy/src/site/posts/2023-07-13-ruby-module-builder-patterns.md

 We still need `define_method` to make the passed-in data available to `def`ed methods – I can't think of a sensible<a href="#footnote-2" class="footnote-link">²</a> way around that.

-Note that I'm defining `greeter_name` etc rather than `name`, since this method will be mixed into `MyClass`, where it could otherwise conflict.
+Note that I'm defining `greeter_name` etc rather than `name`, since this method will be mixed into `MyClass`, where names could otherwise conflict.

 ## Using `ActiveSupport::Concern`